zw-xxx/zw-xxxX.github.io/_pages/about.md

 ======
 I am an Standardization Engineer of video coding at **The Creative Life (TCL), Shenzhen**.
 I obtained BS in IEE from **Shenzhen University** under the supervision of prof. [Miaohui Wang](https://charwill.github.io/).
-Currently, my recent interests include video compression, image processing and machine learning.
+My recent interests include video compression, image processing and machine learning.

 Documents
 ======